Uniform Child Custody Jurisdiction and Enforcement Act

 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is a Uniform Act drafted by the National Conference of Commissioners on Uniform State Laws in 1997.
 The UCCJEA has since been adopted by 49 U.S. States, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
-As of 2025, the only state that has not adopted the UCCJEA is Massachusetts.
-The Massachusetts state senate passed the UCCJEA in July 2025; the Massachusetts state house of representatives must also vote on it before it can become law.
+As of 2026, the only state that has not adopted the UCCJEA is Massachusetts.
+The Massachusetts state senate passed the UCCJEA in July 2025, but the Massachusetts state house of representatives did not pass it by the end of the year.

 Determination of jurisdiction

 The UCCJEA vests "exclusive [and] continuing jurisdiction" for child custody litigation in the courts of the child's "home state," which is defined as the state where the child has lived with a parent for six consecutive months before the commencement of the proceeding (or since birth for children younger than six months).
 If the child has not lived in any state for at least six months, then a court in a state that has (1) "significant connections" with the child and at least one parent and (2) "substantial evidence concerning the child's care, protection, training, and personal relationships" may assume child-custody jurisdiction.
 If more than one state has "significant connections" and "substantial evidence...", the courts of those states must communicate and determine which state has the most significant connections to the child.